The 2023 Buyer’s Guide to Water Heaters

 In some cases, a technician might discover an issue with your gas-fired water heater that makes it unsafe to operate, and they may issue you a red tag.
 A Type A tag means your equipment poses an immediate danger, and your natural gas will be shut off to prevent carbon monoxide poisoning or other hazards.
 A Type B tag indicates an issue that is less urgent, but still needs to be addressed within 30 days.

-If you get a red tag, give us a call.
+If you get a red tag, give our water heater experts a call.
 One of our licensed technicians will assess your equipment and advise you on next steps to ensure you stay safe and comfortable.

 Have Any Questions?

 We hope this water heater buyer’s guide helps you purchase a water heater that will fit your needs.
 If you have any other questions about water heating solutions, please don’t hesitate to contact our sales team.